All Episodes

 Hundreds and thousands of students looking for work right now, and they are not finding it.

-And Congress, as always, well mostly always, is to blame.
+And Congress, as always, well, mostly always, is to blame.

-Last year, Congressional Democrats, along with some Stockholm syndromed Republicans, and we remember who they were, passed the Fair Minimum Wage Act of 2007, which started a phased hike of the minimum wage from $5.15 an hour to $7.25 an hour.
+Last year, congressional Democrats, along with some Stockholm syndromed Republicans, and we remember who they were, passed the Fair Minimum Wage Act of 2007, which started a phased hike of the minimum wage from $5.15 an hour to $7.25 an hour.

-That rapid increases in unemployment compensation hit teenagers and minorities the hardest.
+Among them warned that this would increase unemployment, that rapid increases in unemployment compensation hit teenagers and minorities the hardest.

 They do.

-You know the percentage of people at earning the minimum wage in this country on any given day is well over 50%.
+You know the percentage of people earning the minimum wage in this country on any given day is well over 50%.

 Teenagers, it's not people who are providing for a family of four or a family of two.